 If you would like a preprint of any finalised articles, do write to me.
 I'd be happy to send them your way.

 Lee, N.H.
-In prep.
+2022.
 A grammar of modern Baba Malay.
+Berlin: Mouton de Gruyter.

-Lee, N. H. Forthcoming.
+Lee, N. H. 2022.
 Managing data for writing a grammar.
 In Andrea L. Berez-Kroeker, Bradley McDonnell, & Eve Koller (eds.)
 The Open Handbook of Linguistic Data Management.
 MIT Press: Open Handbooks in Linguistics series.
+287-299.

-Lee, N. H. 2020.
+Lee, N. H. 2021.
 Pidgin and creole languages of South and Southeast Asia.
 In Umberto Ansaldo and Meriam Meyerhoff (eds.)
 Routledge Handbook of Pidgin and Creole Languages.
+London/New York: Routledge.
+74-87.

 Lee, N. H. and J. Van Way.
 2018.
 Assessing degrees of language endangerment.
 In K. Rehg and L. Campbell (eds.)
 Oxford Handbook of Endangered Languages.
 Oxford University Press.
 48-65.